LatticeDiversity/latticediversity.github.io/_committee_members/mariannasorba.markdown

 email: marianna.sorba@hotmail.it
 joined: 2025-10-20
 ---
-Marianna is a post-doctoral researcher at ETH Zurich.
+Marianna is a postdoc at ETH Zurich.
 As a woman in physics and a young mother, she has spent much of her academic career within minority groups in the scientific community, experiences that motivate her commitment to building more welcoming and supportive environments.
 She previously volunteered